 How does variable life insurance work?

-Variable life insurance includes two components: a life insurance benefit and a cash value account that is invested in various funds, usually mutual funds.
+Variable life insurance includes two components: a life insurance death benefit and a cash value account that is invested in various funds, usually mutual funds.
 The money from your insurance premium is used in a few ways.

-First, the insurance company keeps a portion of the money for account maintenance and fees and puts some money toward the death benefit.
+First, the insurance company keeps a portion of the money for account maintenance and fees, and puts some money toward the death benefit.
 The rest of the money goes toward your policy’s cash value, which, in a variable life policy, is essentially an investment account.
 As the policyholder, you can choose how that money is invested.

 Cash value component